Internal Wire Split Keyboard

 Structure

 The keyboard reuses PCB hot-swap sockets without making a dedicated PCB.
-Even without a PCB, it makes a thinner profile possible while allowing key switches to be reused and replaced.
+Combined with a 3D printed keyboard case and internal wiring routes, this makes a thinner profile possible while allowing key switches to be reused and replaced.

 No dedicated PCB